- The best Mt. Fuji tour depends on what sights you want to see and what mode of transport you prefer.

 7. Mishima Skywalk.

-At 400m, this is the longest suspension bridge in Japan and gives you a breathtaking view of Mt.
+At 400m, this is the LONGEST suspension bridge in Japan and gives you a breathtaking view of Mt.
 Fuji.
-Featuring a Skygarden, athletic park, and ziplining, Mishima Skywalk a perfect day trip to escape the hustle and bustle of Tokyo.
+Featuring a Skygarden, athletic park, and ziplining, Mishima Skywalk makes a perfect day trip to escape the hustle and bustle of Tokyo.

 8. Fujinomiya City.

 This is another interesting city near Mt.
-Fuji, it offers some of the best views of Fujisan.
+Fuji, and it offers some of the best views of Fuji-san.
 A town with ancient roots, Fujinomiya started as a market town which developed slowly around the Sengen Shrine, it’s become a popular starting point for those looking to climb Mt.
 Fuji.

-- Tanuki Lake.
 If you’re looking for a quiet overnight camping trip, but want to keep access to amenities like showers, sinks, and bathrooms, then this small artificial lake is for you.
-Don’t let the ‘artificial lake’ thing fool you, this is still a beautiful area which boasts a view of “Diamond Fuji” from April 20th thru August 20th.
+Don’t let the ‘artificial lake’ thing fool you, this is still a beautiful area which boasts a view of “Double-Diamond Fuji” around April 20th and August 20th.